-8. Land and Shoreline Use:
+- 8. Land and Shoreline Use: - a.

-a.
 What is the current use of the site and adjacent properties?

-The site is currently an elementary school, with a community park on the west parcel.
-Adjacent to the school properties, there are existing residential dwellings to the east, south and west, with existing residential dwellings across from N.E.
-14st Street to the north.
+The site is currently an elementary school.
+Adjacent to the school properties, there are existing residential dwellings to the north and west.
+S.E.
+164th Avenue is to the east and S.E.
+6th Street is to the south.
 The proposal will not affect land uses any of these adjacent properties.